secretstartups/handbook/content/handbook/hiring/greenhouse.md

 You'll see a selection of symbols aligned with each attribute.
 You should use the `neutral` symbol sparingly .
 Do not use the `neutral` symbol to indicate you skipped the assessment of this attribute or didn't meet with the candidate.

 Below the attributes is the final piece where you will make your decision.
 Greenhouse says *"Overall Recommendation: Did the candidate pass the interview?"*.
-This should be interpreted as, *"Do you want to hire this candidate?"* answered appropriately.
 The final score is not required by Greenhouse, but it must be completed by the Interviewer.
 If the Interviewer does **not** add their vote, the Talent Acquisition Team will follow-up to fetch their vote.
-If you are on the fence about a candidate, that's typically an indication that you do not want to hire the candidate.
+If you are on the fence about a candidate, that's typically an indication that you would not recommend hiring this candidate based on the competency you are assessing.
 Though, if you're really unsure, feel free to reach out to the Recruiter to discuss further.
 Your Recruiter may agree with your hesitations and decline or you may agree that there is an element that should be explored in an additional interview.

 Your scorecard will automatically save as you enter information.
 If there is an error and Greenhouse is **not** able to save the scorecard, it will say so at the top righthand corner and you'll be unable to submit your scorecard.
 You can either wait until it does save or open the Interview Kit again and copy/paste the information over.
 If you have further issues, please reach out to the Talent Acquisition Team.

 Finally, click `Submit Scorecard` and you're done!
 From there, you may go back to review and edit your scorecard, view the candidate profile, or return to your dashboard.
-In order to ensure a timely response for each candidate and to reduce the possibility of forgetting important details and impressions of the candidate, all scorecards should be submitted within 3 business days of the interview.
+Shadowers should not submit their scorecard, but can keep the draft to discuss during their debrief with the interviewer they are shadowing.
+In order to ensure a timely response for each candidate and to reduce the possibility of forgetting important details and impressions of the candidate, all scorecards should be submitted within 24 hours of the interview.
 Please note that unless in interview training or interview calibration, interviewers should not discuss nor debrief on candidate interview performance prior to submitting scorecards in Greenhouse.

 In order to help remove bias, Interviewers (unlike Hiring Managers) are **not** able to see another Interviewer's scorecard.
 If there are certain specific flags, concerns, or notes that should be highlighted to the rest of the Interview Team, the Interviewer should add a note in their scorecard by clicking the `Note for Other Interviewers` section right underneath the `Key Take-Aways` text box.
 This box can also be used to communicate *what* topics you were expected to cover and were unable to make time for so they can be covered in later interviews.
 You are also able to add notes outside of your scorecard that will be visible to future Interviewers by going to the candidate profile and to the text box on the right side under `Make a Note`, adding your note, and checking off the radio button to make it `Visible to Interviewers`.